xxxhhhyxy/xxxhhhyxy.github.io/content/publications/yu-2023-dc/index.md

 publication_types: ['short paper & poster']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE Computer Graphics and Application*
+publication: In *IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops*
 #publication_short: In *ACM CHI*

 abstract: Virtual and augmented reality technology grants new possibilities to  the movement tutorial.
 On the one hand, VR/AR visualize the movement instructions in the 3D world, avoiding misperceptions caused  by the missing angle and depth information when using traditional 2D screens.
 With the tracking device in the VR/AR system, on the  other hand, the users receive precise real-time feedback and even  correction guidance during training to improve their performance.
 So far, we have run a series of user studies to propose the design  implications for MR-based motion guidance in terms of user perspective, visual encoding, and motion features.
 And I would like to  continue my research on (1) memorability of motion guidance and (2)  realistic user scenarios like physiotherapy.